The inbound marketing blueprint is a detailed process of attracting leads and then nurture them through their buyer's journey.

 - Map out each touchpoint a prospect makes in the journey.
 This starts with awareness and eventually leads to communication with your sales team or customer support.

 - Study when your customers are most receptive within their buying journey.
 Knowing this helps your marketing team know when the best times are to send marketing emails or to post content.

 If you've ever read Sun Tzu's "Art of War", then you know the famous line "Know yourself, know your enemy, and you shall win a hundred battles without loss."
 While you don't want to consider your competitor's enemies, you still want to know what they're doing before you implement your inbound marketing plan.

 Go visit their websites and see what kind of content they're producing.
 Take a look at a number of things to give you an idea of how you'll approach your own content strategy:

-Using sites like BuzzSumo can give you more in-depth analysis on all these key points.
+Using sites like BuzzSumo can give you a more in-depth analysis of all these key points.

 Do you have a set of goals in place before you start creating inbound content?
 One good method to use here is the SMART strategy.
 SMART is an acronym for "Specific, Measurable, Attainable, Realistic, and Timely."